+Figure 2: Call flows in EAS relocation scenarios defined in SA6

 4.3 SA2 Edge Support

 4.3.1 Overview

 Edge Computing has been identified as a key feature of 5G early on and has been specified as part of the 5G System architecture in clause 5.13 of [2].
 It describes the selection of a close UPF for non-roaming or LBO-connected UEs.
 The specification lists different options to enable access to edge computing: